WakiMak/trentent.github.io-forked/_posts/2014-11-17-appv-5-first-launch-application-performance.md

   - Performance
   - scripting
 ---
 Our AppV 5 environment is a full infrastructure implementation.
-We utilize the management/streaming server to pull the applications down to our Citrix & 6.5 servers.
-Our & servers are Citrix PVS servers, we enable the Cache on RAM with disk overflow and the write-cache intermediate mode.
+We utilize the management/streaming server to pull the applications down to our Citrix XenApp 6.5 servers.  our XenApp servers are Citrix PVS servers, we enable the Cache on RAM with disk overflow and the write-cache intermediate mode.
 To maximize CPU performance we have our ESXi hosts set to maximum performance and disable power management in the BIOS of the hosts.
 We have some applications that are very latency sensitive and the switching of power states on the ESXi hosts have caused performance degradation so we have power management disabled.
 We have setup our PVS servers with the secondary D: WriteCache disk where we fully mount the AppV 5 packages, removing the streaming latency that going over a network may add.

 Because of some performance concerns with the Shared Content Store (SCS) I was tasked with coming up with a way of determining if there is a performance impact of switching from fully mounted applications.
 In order to determine the impact my plan was to measure a baseline based on disk performance.
 Our SMB share that we are storing our .appv packages actually has the same performance as the local disk.
 Since AppV packages are immutable, the only performance consideration we should be concerned is READ performance from the SMB share compared to the local disk.
 The writes occur in the %userprofile%appdatavfs which is stored on the C:\ drive.
 The Cache to RAM with disk overflow feature would ensure that write performance into those directories are fast and should be near instant.